 If you test positive to COVID-19 using either a PCR test or rapid antigen test (RAT), book a telehealth appointment with your doctor.
 They will advise whether you can have an oral COVID-19 antiviral medicine.

-Your doctor can send the pharmacist your prescription electronically so a friend or family member can collect the medication for you, or so it can be delivered to your home.
+Your doctor can send the pharmacist your prescription electronically.
+This way, a friend or family member can collect the medication for you.
+It can also be delivered to your home.

-If you cannot get an appointment with your doctor quickly, you can use the healthdirect Service Finder to search for a doctor.
-Or, you can make an appointment at a government-run GP respiratory clinic, where you can be seen by a doctor either in person or via telehealth.
+If you cannot get an appointment with your doctor quickly, use the healthdirect Service Finder to search for a doctor.

 Can I access oral COVID-19 antiviral medicine if I do not have a Medicare card?

-If you have tested positive for COVID-19 and have high risk factors for severe illness, but do not have a Medicare card, you should contact your doctor or a General Practice Respiratory Clinic for advice about treatment options.
+If you have tested positive for COVID-19 and have high risk factors for severe illness, but do not have a Medicare card, you should contact your doctor for advice about treatment options.